 I also find it difficult to remember specific examples of my own white privilege, and so like Peggy McIntosh, I write them down.

-I’ll end this post with some examples from my recent life—from today, actually—and then with the trailer from Shakti Butler’s lucid and moving film.
+Here's a list of some examples from my recent life—from today, actually—and after that, I've included the trailer for Shakti Butler’s lucid and moving film.

 - As I walked around in several stores today, I never felt self-conscious about my race.